secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 This process should be followed when all of the following are true:

 - CMOC escalation to an incident has occurred
-- Public notification is occurring or the IMOC has determined the incident requires e-group notification.
+- Public notification is occurring or the Incident Manager has determined the incident requires e-group notification.

 #### 4. Label the GitLab Incident Issue to reflect customer communications status